wipitalia/uuuf/README.md

 `elem` is the DOM element matched by `loadComponents` during initialization.

-Initialization code should usually go into `async ready()`, since the order of component creation is not garanteed, `this.dom`/`this.css` aren't initialized yet and async code in the constructor is uncomfortable to handle.
+Initialization code should usually go into `async ready()`, since the order of component creation is not guaranteed, `this.dom`/`this.css` aren't initialized yet and async code in the constructor is uncomfortable to handle.

 > ```ts
 > async ready(): Promise<void>